Skip to main content

 Button Module with Text Output

-Button modules can also display text output from listen_cmd with a click action:
+Button modules can display text from a multiline JSON output from listen_cmd with a click action:

 [[CustomModule]]